 Warming up prepares for activity and develops physical literacy

-Before each practice and game, the players carry out a proper warm-up [PDF] – designed by CS4L and Doctor Dean – to prepare them for intense physical activity and develop physical literacy.
+Before each practice and game, the players carry out a proper warm-up [PDF] – designed by Sport for Life – to prepare them for intense physical activity and develop physical literacy.
 In this warm-up the players zip through a series of drills that improve their coordination, balance, speed, and strength.
 They run, jump, and weave through an agility ladder with big smiles and lots of laughter.